ZSweidan/AI_RA_Upstart/README.md

 Usage

     Upload research PDFs or query Arxiv.
-    Ask questions about AI research.
+    Ask questions about any research topic and click on research to do an AI inference.
     Get structured JSON responses with sources and reasoning.